 College Corner is a tiny village located in the state of Ohio.
-With a population of 387 people and just one neighborhood, College Corner is the 714th largest community in Ohio.
-College Corner has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 392 people and just one neighborhood, College Corner is the 714th largest community in Ohio.
+Much of the housing stock in College Corner was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, College Corner is generally considered to be a blue-collar town.
-35.94% of the College Corner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in College Corner, you'll notice that it is more blue-collar than most other communities in America.
+35.94% of College Corner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, College Corner is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in College Corner who work in office and administrative support (12.50%), healthcare suport services (11.72%), and sales jobs (8.59%).

-College Corner is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, College Corner does not have a public transit system used by locals to get to and from work.

-The citizens of College Corner are slightly less educated than the national average of 21.84% for the average city or town: 13.43% of adults in College Corner have a bachelor's degree or advanced degree
+In terms of college education, the citizens of College Corner rank slightly lower than the national average.
+13.43% of adults 25 and older in College Corner have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in College Corner in 2022 was $25,119, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,476 for a family of four.
 However, College Corner contains both very wealthy and poor people as well.